aygons/Scalable-Machine-Learning/README.md

 BerkeleyX: CS190.1x

 - `Lab 1`: NumPy, Linear Algebra, and Lambda Function Review.
 Gain hands on experience using Python's scientific computing library to manipulate matrices and vectors, and learn about lambda functions which will be used throughout the course.
-(Due July 11, 2015 at 07:00 UTC)

 - `Lab 2`: Learning Apache Spark.
 Perform your first course lab where you will learn about the Spark data model, transformations, and actions, and write a word counting program to count the words in all of Shakespeare's plays.
-(Due July 11, 2015 at 07:00 UTC)

 - `Lab 3`: Millionsong Regression Pipeline.
 Develop an end-to-end linear regression pipeline to predict the release year of a song given a set of audio features.
 You will implement a gradient descent solver for linear regression, use Spark's machine Learning library ( mllib) to train additional models, tune models via grid search, improve accuracy using quadratic features, and visualize various intermediate results to build intuition.